l3gacyb3ta/old.website/site/content/web3.md

-Most people consider the internet to have been invented in 1983, as that is the year that the standard of TCP/IP (Transfer Control Protocol/Internetwork Protocol) was formalized, creating a standard way of sending data from computer to computer.
-Web 1 was characterized by static, informative content.
+Most people consider the internet to have been invented in 1983, as that is the year that the standard of TCP/IP (Transfer Control Protocol/Internetwork Protocol) was formalized, creating a standard way of sending data from computer to computer, but that wouldn't be the begining of the web.

+Web 1 starts with Tim Berners-Lee.
+In 1989 he created HTTP (Hyper Text Transport Protocol), a method of sending documents over the IP stack that we still use today!
+Because of the rudimentary nature of this protocol, Web 1 was characterized by static, informative content.
 Now why would people build such a boring internet?
 Well, they were academics, sooooo.